A Possible Solution to the Difficulty in the Interpretation of Deuteron Compositeness: Model and Formalism

 For later convenience, we assume a separable form in the momentum space:

 in which $f(q^2)$ is a form factor, and coupling $g_{(0)a,j}$ is assumed to be constant.
 We can choose an appropriate phase so that $v_{jk}$ and $g_{(0)a,j}$ are real.
 We assume that the interaction $v_{jk}$ may depend on an external energy $E$, which we do not specify here.
-We can find that the energy of intermediate states are not in the potential $v_{jk}$.
-This is because the interaction $v_{jk}$ is already complete even without a dependency on $E_{q'}$ as long as we absorb any of the energy dependence in form factor $f_k(q'^2)$, and the energy of the state $\ket{q}$ is fixed in Eq.\eqref{onshell}.

-We would like to note that the word energy-dependent may be unnatural in some research areas, as the full Hamiltonian should not have any energy dependence.
-The usage of the word here is indicating velocity dependence in nuclear physics.
-In Eq.\eqref{V elements}, there is $E$ that is written explicitly, but due to the fact that $E$ is the energy of the system, it is not an independent variable but dependent on $q$.
-The full form of potential $V$ can be written as a functional of $q$ and $q'$ as $\bs{V}(q^2,q'^2,E(q^2))$, that $E$ is separated to indicate the energy dependence unable to be absorbed in the form factor.